mikaelbr/writings/js-syntax-series/function-arguments.md

 // ReferenceError: arguments is not defined
 ```

-This isn't much of a problem in practise though, for instead of the implicit
+This isn't much of a problem in practice though, for instead of the implicit
 automatically populated `arguments`, we can use rest values.

 ## Arity Variety